jdesiloniz/ulx3s_numeric_display/README.md

 - `wb_hc164`: module that interfaces communication with 74HC164N ICs using a simplified Wishbone bus.
 - `led_display_controller`: module to drive the LED display through two 74HC164N.
 Users can place raw segment data for each one of the digits.
 - `numeric_led_display_controller`: small wrapper on top of the previous module.
 Users just need to pass a 16 bit number and it'll be displayed in hexadecimal form by the LED display.
-- `top`: an example of using these, dislaying a second counter.
+- `top`: an example of using these, displaying a second counter.

 ## Board